siqb/CarND-Behavioral-Cloning-P3/README.md

 [image6]: ./examples/placeholder_small.png "Normal Image"
 [image7]: ./examples/placeholder_small.png "Flipped Image"

+## How to Run the Model

+This repository comes with trained model which you can directly test using the following command.

+    python drive.py model.h5

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.